invesdwin/invesdwin-context/README.md

 </dependency>
 ```

+## Parent Pom

+When setting up modules or distributions it is recommended to make invesdwin-context-parent the parent pom of the specific module/distribution pom.xml.
+This provides the following benefits respectively.
+This enables:
+- common configurations for quality assurancy plugins in maven and eclipse
+- handles the eclipse project settings and git ignores automatically using the invesdwin-maven-plugin (which is required to make the JAXB-Generator work properly or else the invesdwin.xjb is missing)
+- automatically fixes umlauts in properties files
+- allows to put resource files into src/main/java instead of src/main/resources (which helps with wicket html/page files to not requiring your to manage two equal package trees which can get hairy with refactorings)
+- provides a robust maven-shade-plugin config that allows you to create fat-jars inside of your distributions

+If you setup a product (being a collection of modules and distributions) it is recommended to create an intermediate parent pom so you can define your own additional dependency management and plugin overrides.
+Though you are free to roll your own parent pom where you just cherry-pick the parts that you like from the parent pom, or do everything on your own.
+If you are just interested in the dependency management you can import this pom as a [bill of materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).

+In order to fully benefit from the module system, you should follow the best practice of modules always having the package type `jar`.
+Only distributions should repackage modules into other package types like `war`, `ear`, `zip` and so on.
+This allows the highest flexibility in module reuse between different products and various distributions for different customers and target environments.

 ## Base Classes

 - **AMain**: this class can be used to implement your own main function that deals with running the application bootstrap and custom console arguments (using [args4j](http://args4j.kohsuke.org/)).
 It also processes `-Dparams=value` and sets them as system parameters to override existing defaults.